 - What about engaging in mutual masturbation via webcam with someone who lives thousands of miles away?

-A few years ago, in an attempt to answer this question, Dr. Jennifer Schneider, Dr. Charles Samenow, and I conducted a survey of people whose partners were engaging in significant amounts of extramarital sexual activity, either online or real-world.
-Probably the most important finding of our study was this: When it comes to the negative effects of one partner having sex outside a supposedly monogamous relationship, tech-based and in-the-flesh sexuality are no different.
-The lying, the emotional distancing, and the pain of learning about the betrayal all feel exactly the same to the cheated-on partner.
+To answer this question, Dr. Jennifer Schneider, Dr. Charles Samenow, and I conducted a survey of people whose partners were engaging in significant amounts of online and/or real-world extramarital sexual activity.
+The most important finding of our study was this: When it comes to the negative effects of one partner having sex outside a supposedly monogamous relationship, tech-based and in-the-flesh sexuality are no different.
+The lying, the emotional distancing, and the pain of learning about the betrayal feel exactly the same to the cheated-on partner.

-The results of this study confirm in many ways what I’ve stated for many years—that it’s not any specific sexual or romantic act that does the most damage to the betrayed partner and the relationship.
-Instead, it’s the constant lying, the keeping of secrets, the emotional distancing, and the loss of relationship trust.
-In fact, for most betrayed partners the emotional betrayal associated with infidelity is nearly always more painful and longer-lasting than the physical betrayal.
+The results of this study confirmed what I’ve stated for many years, that it’s not any specific sexual or romantic act that does the most damage to the betrayed partner and the relationship.
+Instead, it’s the lying, the secrets, the emotional distancing, and the loss of relationship trust.
+For most betrayed partners, the emotional betrayal and loss of trust associated with infidelity is nearly always more painful and longer-lasting than the physical betrayal.

-Based on the aforementioned study plus more than 25 years of clinical experience, I have created the following digital-age definition of infidelity:
+Based on the results of this study plus more than 25 years of clinical experience, I created the following digital-age definition of infidelity:

 Infidelity (cheating) is the breaking of trust that occurs when you keep intimate, meaningful secrets from your primary romantic partner.

-One of the reasons I like this definition is it encompasses both online and real world sexual activity.
+One of the reasons I like this definition is it encompasses both online and real-world sexual activity.
 Moreover, the definition is flexible depending on the couple.
-In other words, it lets two people define their own personalized version of sexual fidelity based on honest discussions and mutual decision making.
-This means that it may be just fine for one partner to look at porn or to engage in some other form of extramarital sexual activity, so long as the other partner knows about this behavior and is OK with it.
-On the other hand, if one partner is looking at porn (or whatever) and keeping this a secret, or that person’s partner knows about it but doesn’t find this behavior acceptable within the mutually agreed upon boundaries of their relationship, the behavior is cheating.
-Whether in-person or online, infidelity is less about the specific behaviors that a cheater engages in, and more about the lies that are told and the secrets that are kept.
+It lets a couple define their own version of sexual fidelity based on honest discussions and mutual decision making.
+This means it might be just fine for one partner to look at porn or engage in some other form of extramarital sexual activity, as long as the other partner knows about this behavior and is OK with it.
+However, if one partner looking at porn (or whatever) and keeping this a secret, or that person’s partner knows about it but doesn’t find this behavior acceptable within the mutually agreed upon boundaries of the relationship, the behavior qualifies as cheating.
+So, once again, whether in-person or online, infidelity is less about the specific behaviors that a cheater engages in, and more about the lies, the secrets, and the loss of relationship trust.